|Doc. Number||Article Title||Effective Date||Version|

 The Earned Performance Fee Control feature calculates the total earn performance fees collected for an individual debt, even if those fees were collected on a settlement that is now voided.

 In this scenario, begin by going to the Contacts tab and selecting the client you wish to update.
 From there, go to the Client Dashboard, and then select the “Debts” tab.
 Your screen should appear like the one shown below:

-In the “Enrolled Debts” table at the top of the screen you should see a listing of creditors.
-These creditors owned the debts listed, which had settlements that are now voided.
-Using the example shown below, you will note there is an amount listed for Chase Bank in the “Settlement Fee Cleared” column on the right.
+In the “Enrolled Debts” table at the top of the screen, you should see a listing of creditors.
+These creditors owned the debts listed.
+Using the example shown above, note that there is an amount listed ($0.00) for Discover in the “Settlement Fee Cleared” column on the right.

 This column shows the dollar amount and earned performance fees collected for this specific debt.
 If you do not have this column, you may customize this table by clicking the “Customize” button in the top right of the table (see below).

-If you click on the “Settlement Offer” icon, a new dialog box opens and you will see the previously settled but now voided offer (see below).
+If you click on the “Settlement Offer” icon (the handshake icon shown in the middle of the image above), a new dialog box opens and you will see the previously settled but now voided offer (see below).
 Click on the “New Offer” button in the top right corner of the dialog box.

 The “New Offer” page may appear a little different than what is shown below.

 In the middle of the screen, you should see three Settlement Fee-related entries.
 There is a field for Settlement Fee Cleared, Settlement Fee Remaining, and Settlement Fee.